 As the movement spread across the continents, reaching the height of its popularity in the 1960s, concrete poetry became less abstract and was adopted by many conventional poets as a specific poetic form rather than a combination of literature and visual art.
 In response, some artists adopted the term "poesia visiva" to describe more experimental fusions of word and image.
 As with much visual art, concrete poetry and poesia visiva now use photography, film, and even soundscapes in combination with letters and words to achieve new and startling effects.

-An extremely well-curated website that successfully addresses the synthesis of literary, visual, and sonic arts can be found at UbuWeb.
+For more information on the synthesis of literary, visual, and sonic arts, you can visit www.ubu.com.
 The Sackner Archive of Concrete and Visual Poetry, located in Florida, maintains a brief, informational website as well.